alexisab/Past/README.md

 1. Edit the Config.ini and apply the sql to your database
 2. Export the Ankama_Connection.rar in the ui folder of Dofus
-3. Finish by editing the config.xml of Dofus
+3. Finish by editing the config.xml of Dofus, put the eventMode on true and change ip / port

 # Credits
 * Dr.Brook